Diets For Meat Lovers & The Best Meal Kits

-Here is the comparison of all the different types of diets for meat lovers mentioned above.
+Here is a comparison of all the different types of diets for meat lovers mentioned above.
 Naturally, they all allow meat and fish, some of them allow certain types of vegetables, legumes, and nuts, but all of them do not recommend consuming any grains if your goal is to lose weight.
-For weight maintenance, grains are allowed in limited quantities.
+For weight maintenance, grains are only ever allowed in extremely limited quantities.

 |Type of Food/Diet||Carnivore||Keto||LCHF||Paleo||Atkins|